AshMartian/node-red-unofficial-sense/README.md

 ## Tips for node-red creators

-If you're here wondering how to change the color of label text (Inside the html js for node regisration)
+If you're here wondering how to change the color of label text (Inside the html js for node registration)

 ```
 label: function() {